Areas of Expertise

-Prior to her employment with AARP she was the Director of Transportation Planning for the Northern Virginia Transportation Commission, where she designed and managed a groundbreaking study on the linkage between land use and the mobility of older adults.
-She also initiated and managed a travel instruction program to teach seniors how to use transit services in Northern Virginia.
+Before her employment with AARP, Jana was director of transportation planning for the Northern Virginia Transportation Commission, where she designed and managed a groundbreaking study on the link between land use and the mobility of older adults.
+She also initiated and managed a travel instruction program to teach seniors how to use transit services.